-Dialysis Patients with advancing renal insufficiency and subsequent renal failure may benefit from peritoneal dialysis or hemodialysis.
+Patients with advancing renal insufficiency and subsequent renal failure may benefit from peritoneal dialysis or hemodialysis.
 Dialysis has been shown to be effective in reversing renal failure caused by urate deposition.

 Tumor lysis syndrome most commonly develops during the rapid growth phase of high-grade lymphomas and leukemia in patients with high leukocyte counts; it is less common in patients with solid tumors.
 The syndrome is often iatrogenic, caused by cytotoxic chemotherapy.
-Because of clinicians’ increased awareness of the tumor lysis syndrome during the past decade and the use of adequate prophylaxis prior to the initiation of chemotherapy, there are fewer cases currently.
+Because of clinicians’ increased awareness of the tumor lysis syndrome during the past decade and the use of adequate prophylaxis before initiation of chemotherapy, there are fewer cases currently.
 Occasionally, the syndrome occurs following treatment with irradiation, glucocorticosteroids, tamoxifen, or interferon.

-Patients at risk The typical patient at risk for tumor lysis syndrome tends to be young (< 25 years of age) and male and has an advanced disease stage (often with abdominal disease) and a markedly elevated lactic dehydrogenase level.
+The typical patient at risk for tumor lysis syndrome tends to be young (< 25 years of age) and male and has an advanced disease stage (often with abdominal disease) and a markedly elevated lactate dehydrogenase level.

 Other predisposing factors include volume depletion, concentrated acidic urine pH, and excessive urinary uric acid excretion rates.

-The syndrome is characterized by hyperuricemia, hyperkalemia, hyperphosphatemia, hypocalcemia, and, often, oliguric renal failure.
+The syndrome is characterized by hyperuricemia, hyperkalemia, hyperphosphatemia, hypocalcemia, and often, oliguric renal failure.

 The diagnosis of tumor lysis syndrome is based on the development of increased levels of serum uric acid, phosphorus, and potassium; decreased levels of serum calcium; and renal dysfunction following chemotherapy.

-Prognosis varies depending on the adequate correction of metabolic abnormalities and the underlying etiology of tumor lysis.
+The prognosis varies depending on the adequate correction of metabolic abnormalities and the underlying etiology of tumor lysis.

-Established tumor lysis Once tumor lysis is established, treatment is directed at vigorous correction of electrolyte abnormalities, hydration, and hemodialysis (as appropriate in patients with renal failure).
+Once tumor lysis is established, treatment is directed at vigorous correction of electrolyte abnormalities, hydration, and hemodialysis (as appropriate in patients with renal failure).